Maina-Francis/FlightIQ/README.md

 ## Getting Started Locally

-To run FlytIQ locally, ensure you have Node.js (v20+) and npm installed.
+To run FlightIQ locally, ensure you have Node.js (v20+) and npm installed.

 ### 1. Install Dependencies